Essential Mouthwork Class

 The Class that started it all!

 In July of 1999 I taught the very first Mouthwork class.
-Over the years it grew from 2 to 3 to now 3.5 days, to hold the important stories, science and experiences.
-You can’t rush mouthwork!
+Over the years it grew to hold important stories, science and experiences.
 As we grow in our Profound Neutral presence and touch, we can approach these sensitive structures with respect and gentle attention.
 As therapists, there is fascinating information waiting for us.
 As recipients, we discover a profound process of reclamation and reorganizing.

 We will have a greater immersion into the external work that changes the internal function of the mouth and more comprehensive consideration of developmental and neurosensory issues relating to this area.